Hokkaidamn/Hokkaidamn.github.io/_posts/2024-08-06-Adminer SSRF in the wild.md

-I simply redirected the requests that Im gonna receive on my ngrok to the victim web server, port 443, whichs the Admirer portal itself in this case.
-If it worked we'd be able to reach the Admirer portal as if we were doing it from localhost.
+I simply redirected the requests that Im gonna receive on my ngrok to the victim web server, port 443, whichs the Adminer portal itself in this case.
+If it worked we'd be able to reach the Adminer portal as if we were doing it from localhost.

 ## Results

+After all the setup and putting our ngrok as a Server in the form we obtain the following.

 We can appreciate in the output that we indeed reached the portal from inside, giving us access to internal services such as the "DEV version..".